geopm/geopm/service/docs/source/overview.rst

 .. note::

-    support for profiling non-mpi applications with the runtime is not available in v2.0.2.  this feature is available in the ``dev`` branch and will be included in the next release.
+    Support for profiling non-MPI applications with the Runtime is not available in v2.0.2.
+This feature is available in the ``dev`` branch and will be included in the next release.

 For the full listing of the environment variables accepted by the GEOPM runtime, please refer to the `GEOPM Environment Variables